-That can quickly lead to situations where you end up getting behind on the loan and have to borrow more and more in order to pay it back.
-Soon you’re in a hole so deep you won’t know how to get out.
-It can be costly, greatly damage your credit, or even lead you to bankruptcy.
+Such high interest rates, not to mention other associated fees, can quickly lead to situations where you end up getting behind on the loan and have to borrow more and more in order to pay it back — especially since each loan might come due in only two weeks or a month.
+Soon you’re in a hole so deep you might not know how to get out.
+It can be costly, greatly damage your credit, or even lead to bankruptcy.

 Other than the possibility that you can get money quickly if you have bad credit, there aren’t many benefits associated with payday loans.
-You’ll end up paying a significant amount in interest, and you’re usually expected to pay the money back within 30 to 90 days if you’re getting a payday loan.
-With these fast cash type loans, you have to pay the money back anywhere from two months to a year after taking out the loan.
+You’ll end up paying a significant amount in interest, and you’re usually expected to pay the money back in a very short period of time — usually not more than 90 days, but two weeks on average.

 Depending on how much you borrowed and your financial situation, compounding interest can make it incredibly difficult for you to pay back the loan.
 Many times borrowers end up taking out additional loans to pay off the payday loan, which can lock them into a seemingly endless cycle of debt.

-In addition, you won’t be building your credit if you pay the loan back on time, because most of these lenders don’t report your behavior back to credit bureaus.
+Just to twist the knife, you won’t even be building your credit if you do manage to pay the loan back on time, because most of these lenders don’t report your behavior back to credit bureaus.
 In contrast, above-board lenders will report back to credit bureaus when you’re paying your bills on time and in full, and that can boost your credit score.

-When it comes to borrowing money, you’re better off getting a personal loan than a payday loan.
-A personal loan will likely cost you less money in the long run.
-And if you’re worried you won’t get the money in time, you can rest easy.
-There are several legitimate online personal loan lenders that can process your application quickly and even get you the money you need in a matter of days.
+With its lower interest rate and longer term, a personal loan will likely cost you less money than a payday loan in the long run.
+And some online personal loan lenders can process your application quickly and even get you the money you need in a matter of days.

-Your repayment timeline will be much less stressful if you opt for a personal loan.
-Personal loans come with the option of longer-term lengths; you can pay your personal loan off over a few years instead of a few months.
+Your repayment timeline may probably be much less stressful if you opt for a personal loan rather than a payday loan.
+Personal loans come with the option of longer terms — a few years instead of a few months.